 The difficulty system was altered for Going Rogue.
 Now you can separately set what level the foes should be compared to you (from -1 to +4), how many foes should spawn in missions (from x1 to x8), whether you want to fight Bosses as Lieutenants, and whether you want to fight Archvillains as Elite Bosses.

-This also carries this over to the achievements.
-Depending on which difficulty you play, you get "Octopussy", "Tomorrow Never Dies", "You Only Live Twice", or "The Name Is Bond, James Bond."
+Quantum of Solace: Difficulty level also carries over to achievements.
+Depending on difficulty, the player gets "Octopussy", "Tomorrow Never Dies", "You Only Live Twice", or "The Name Is Bond, James Bond."
 No points for guessing which achievement goes with which difficulty.

-The Jedi Knight series of Star Wars games uses various Jedi ranks in different methods in different games, ranging from Padawan up to Master.
+The Jedi Knight series of Star Wars games uses various Jedi ranks in different methods in different games, ranging from "Padawan" up to "Master".
+An exception to this is The Force Unleashed, which uses Sith ranks instead, from "Apprentice" up to "Master".

 Couch Potatonote So you want to be on DreadZone?
 Can you wield a blaster as well as you can handle your remote?
 Don't worry, we'll give you plenty of ammo and health.
 And we'll tell those big mean DreadZone exterminators to go easy on you.
 Have fun!